NobleLip/AssemblyComparer/README.md

 In this project i decided to use SIMD instructions to see how the clock cicles vary from C++ to SIMD.

-**(The project just uses the xmm and ymm, i didnt use Zmm for lack of a computer it a CPU that uses AVX-512)**

 First it was presented to me a **Simple Function in C++**

 ```